jdmonin/JSettlers2/doc/Readme.developer.md

   - For clarity, decide case-by-case whether to use diamond with deeply nested types like
     `new Stack<Pair<NodeLenVis<Integer>, List<Integer>>>()`
 - Add more scenarios' unit tests to `soctest.game.TestScenarioRules`
-- Kick robots if inactive but current player in game, assume they're buggy (use forceEndTurn)
+- Kick and replace robots if inactive but current player in game, assume they're buggy (see forceEndTurn, SOCPlayer.isStubbornRobot())
 - Control the speed of robots, in practice games and with other humans
   - Adjust `SOCRobotBrain.pause`, `ROBOT_FORCE_ENDTURN_TRADEOFFER_SECONDS`, etc
 - For bot test runs with `-Djsettlers.bots.botgames.shutdown=Y` (`SOCServer.PROP_JSETTLERS_BOTS_BOTGAMES_SHUTDOWN`):